The Principle and Application of Maser Navigation: Introduction

 \section{Introduction}

 Maser is a device that produces coherent electromagnetic waves through amplification due to stimulated emission.
-Historically the term came from the acronym "Microwave Amplification by Stimulated Emission of Radiation", although modern masers emit over a broad portion of the electromagnetic spectrum.
+Historically the term came from the acronym ``Microwave Amplification by Stimulated Emission of Radiation'', although modern masers emit over a broad portion of the electromagnetic spectrum.
 Astrophysical maser is a naturally occurring source of stimulated spectral line emission, typically in the microwave portion of the electromagnetic spectrum.
-It was discovered by Weinreb, S. et al. firstly\citep{wbmh63} after Charles Townes given prediction.
+It was discovered by Weaver, H. et al. firstly \citep{wwdl65}, after Charles Townes given prediction and Weinreb, S. et al. firstly detected the hydroxyl molecule (OH) \citep{wbmh63}, that was the first radio observation of an interstellar molecule.
 This emission may arise in molecular clouds, comets, planetary atmospheres, stellar atmospheres, or from various conditions in interstellar space.

-The traditional CNS origin from nautical, developed to aeronautics by US(B-52,FB111, B-1B,B-2A,C-141A,SR-71,F22 et al.) and Soviet(TU-16,TU-95,TU-160 et al.)\citep{pdl+01,w07}, success in determine the attitude of the spacecraft in help orient the Apollo spacecraft enroute to and from the Moon.
-Although the Global Navigation Satellite system(GNSS) and Inertial Navigation System(INS) almost can finish any job in this planet now, someone still continued think it is important for it can be used independently of ground aids and has global coverage, it cannot be jammed (except by clouds) and does not give off any signals that could be detected by an the others.
+The traditional CNS origin from nautical, developed to aeronautics by US (B52, B-1B, B-2A, C-141A, SR-71, F22 et al.) and Soviet (TU-16, TU-95, TU-160 et al.) \citep{pdl+01,w07}, success in determine the attitude of the spacecraft in help orient the Apollo spacecraft enroute to and from the Moon.
+Although the GNSS and Inertial Navigation System (INS) almost can finish any job in this planet now, someone still continued think it is important for it can be used independently of ground aids and has global coverage, it cannot be jammed (except by clouds) and does not give off any signals that could be detected by an the others.
 The traditional maritime state which include US, Russia, UK, French, all spend many money in CNS for its unique advantage.